DeepRegNet/DeepReg/docs/source/introduction.rst

 ------------

 DeepReg is maintained and led by a team of developers and researchers.
-People with signifigant contributions to DeepReg are listed below (in alphabetical order).
+People with significant contributions to DeepReg are listed below (in alphabetical order).

 ================== =================================================